 For a California trustee, the process of invoking the creditors claim procedure in trust administration works as follows:

-If trustee does not take action on the claim by the end of 30 days, the creditor can view this as denial and sue.
+- The trustee must take action on the claim by the end of 30 days.
+If not, the creditor can view this as denial and sue.

-Also, be sure to get your FREE copy of Scott Grossman’s must-read guide for California trustees, The Insider’s Guide to California Probate and Trust Administration.
+Also, be sure to get your FREE copy of Scott Grossman’s must-read guide for California trustees.
+Click here to obtain your free copy: The Insider’s Guide to California Probate and Trust Administration.

 AttorneyThe Grossman Law Firm, APC · 525 B Street, Suite 1500, San Diego, CA 92101 · (951) 523-8307